-Join Taz Tally for an in-depth discussion in this video Customize views in Photoshop, part of Customize Photoshop: A Practical Approach.
+Join Taz Tally for an in-depth discussion in this video Customize views in Photoshop, part of Photoshop: Customization.

 - So far in this course,…we've been talking primarily about customizing…the interface of Photoshop.…Such as the way panels appear,…what panels appear and how they're organized…in Menus and Tools.…And I'd like to do a little bit of that here,…but I'd also like to talk to you, in this case,…about customizing kind of how you work…with Photoshop a little bit.…And I specifically want to talk about…controlling views and navigation.…How you actually look at your images in Photoshop.…Because Heaven knows there's all sorts of ways to do this.…You know there's an actual navigation panel…that you can use, right.…